Table of Contents

 Marianna Florida

 The world of people.
 In 1955 my dad was promoted from Research Scientist in Pineville to Chief Forester in Marianna.
 I don't remember the move, but I always got fussy as hell in the car.
 After all, I was a spoiled brat so that was my job.
 It's a good eight or nine hour drive.
 I'm sure I had time to do my duty.
 That was a big move in my life.
 I moved from an isolated farm to a suburban neighborhood full of people.
 I went from staying home full time to Mrs. Rhine's kindergarten, right by Marianna High School, then Riverside Elementary.
 I went from having no friends to palling around playing drunk men with Dale and Joe at school, playing and fighting the neighbor kid Ron and spending the weekend swamp walking with Joe.
-I entered the world of people.
+I left the so-called safe confines of family and entered the world of people.

 Reforestation.
 My father was proud of his contribution to the reforestation of the south in the 1940s and 1950s.
 When I was living in Tallahassee in the early 1970s I went to visit them at Riverhaven every other weekend for several years.
 I'd get up before dawn when he did so I could have that quiet time with him while Mom slept in.
 We'd sip the monstrously strong coffee he made (you could stand a spoon in it, as Mom would say) in an old-fashion Revere Ware dripolator.
 It was an intimate time we shared.
 Sometimes the conversation got deep.
 One time I got him talking about his life in the Forest Service.
 There were tears in his eyes as he talked about reforesting the south.
-In Louisiana he invented a tree seedling planting attachment that could be pulled by the kind of small tractor common on farms back then.
-At Riverhaven his patent certificate was on the wall in his study and his Chief Forester nameplate was on his desk.
+In Louisiana he developed a tree seedling planting attachment that could be pulled by the kind of small tractor common on farms back then.
+At Riverhaven his patent certificate was on the wall in his study and his Chief Forester nameplate from Marianna days was on his desk.

 Planting pine seedlings by hand is a two person job I'm deeply familiar with.
-One person carries and places the seedlings and the other uses a heavy steel planting dibble to open the ground then close it back up again around the baby tree roots, finishing the job with a boot stomp that firms up the disturbed soil.
-The seedlings came in bundles of a thousand, wrapped in heavy duty water resistant paper with wet sawdust packed around the roots.
-Dad would heel the bundles in: half bury them so the roots would stay wet.
-Tim and I planted a ton of seedlings.
-We planted for four hours every Saturday morning.
+One person carries and places the seedlings and the other uses a heavy steel planting dibble to open the ground then close it back up again around the baby tree roots, finishing the job with a boot stomp to firm up the disturbed soil.
+Tim and I planted thousands of seedlings, working for four hours every Saturday morning.
 That was enough time to plant several thousand.
 How many we planted depended on what part of the farm we were in.
-Dad had bought a 45-acre farm that was part field, part scrub oak woodland.
-Planting went a lot faster in the fields, and was way more interesting in the scrub.
+Dad bought a 45-acre farm that was part field, part scrub oak woodland, with an abandoned farmstead in the woodland area: house, outbuildings, corral.
+Planting went a lot faster in the fields, but it was way more interesting in the scrub.
 We'd plant around and between the scrubby little oaks and other shrubs, clearing as needed with chain saw, pruning saw, sharpened spade and lopping shears.
-I once carelessly held the lopping shears by the blade end with my finger between the blades.
-I was amazed to see it slice right into my finger to the bone.
-I didn't feel a thing.
-Dad kept his tools sharp.
-I still have a scar at the base of my left index finger.
-Dad paid me a whopping 25ยข per hour, so I'd come away with a whole dollar; real money!
+Dad paid me a whopping 25ยข per hour, so I'd come away with a whole dollar; real folding money!
 He paid us by the hour to plant trees that would become our inheritance.
-My dad's invention also used two workers.
-One drove the tractor and the other sat on the implement he invented.
-It had two blades: one opened a furrow and the other closed it back up again; the rear wheels firmed the soil up.
-The worker sat in the middle, between the two blades, placing seedlings in the briefly opened furrow.
-I suspect this invention helped him get that promotion to Chief Forester.
+My dad's tree seedling planting attachment also required two workers.
+One drove the tractor and the other sat on the attachment, which had two blades: one dug a narrow furrow and the other closed it back up again; a pair of closely spaced wheels firmed the soil up.
+The second worker sat on the implement between the two blades, placing seedlings in the briefly opened furrow.
+This invention probably helped him get that promotion to Chief Forester.

 Westmanor.
 We lived at 510 Westmanor Dr. Here's what it looks like recently.
 They changed the house numbering system.

-Westmanor used to go a block further south; Mowrey Elevator seems to have gobbled that up.
-The house looks pretty much the same except the garage was a carport when we lived there.
-The live oak my dad once tied the wheelbarrow to is gone.
-In those days the house had a real lawn of dense cool St Augustine turf.
-That's what lawn meant to me at that age.
-My poor brother had to mow it with a push mower.
-The wild area we had in the back yard also appears to be gone.
-That's what we called a big irregularly shaped bed anchored by longleaf pines, with azaleas, camellias, and smaller perennials below, plus a very particular eastern red cedar.
+Back in the day the house was clad in white asbestos shingles and there was no curb.
+The lot looks relatively flat now but in my memory it slopes downward dramatically to the southeast corner.
+Pivoting to your right, Westmanor used to go a block further south; Mowrey Elevator seems to have gobbled that up.
+The structure looks pretty much the same except the garage was a carport when we lived there.
+The young live oak my dad once tied the wheelbarrow to had to go to make room for that two car garage.
+The lawn was more lush back then; cool St Augustine turf my poor brother had to mow with a push mower.
+I can't tell for sure but the backyard wild area also seems to be gone.
+That's what we called a big irregular bed anchored by longleaf pines, with azaleas, camellias, and smaller perennials below, plus a particular eastern red cedar.

-Riverside.
-I loved recess; it was my favorite part of school.
-Riverside was brand new.
-I just missed having to bus across town to Golson, the other elementary.
-I was a Riverside Rat and proud of it.
-Alas, the Golson Gophers beat us at everything but we were still proud.
-Riverside was close enough to walk to and I did.
-When I went on that big hike with my dad we went all the way round Riverside.
-It was a four block walk to school.
-Less if I cut through the woods kitty corner to our back yard.
-I always did, ducking through the pole fence that separated our yard from the back neighbors'.
+Riverside Elementary is gone now; permanently closed.
+The Hope School has taken its place.
+When I attended it was brand new, so new some classes happened in military-style temporary buildings.
+It was about a four block walk to school, less if I cut through the vacant lot kitty corner to our back yard.
+I would duck through the pole fence that separated our yard from the back neighbors' and dive into the woods.
+We had real recess at Riverside: unstructured time to play however you liked and I loved it.
 Riverside had the requisite diamond and gridiron, but it also had a large area with trees left standing and all the underbrush cleared so it had an open park-like feel.
 I never cared for ball games or team sports, so I hung out among the trees with my buddies.
-There were three of us: me and Joe and Dale; we were like the Three Mouseketeers.
-Our favorite game, prophetically for me, probably for all three of us, was to play drunk men.
-We staggered around with our arms on each other's shoulders singing How dry I am.
-I'm sure we did other stuff, but I do remember drunk men so clearly.
+There were three of us: me and Joe and Dale; we were like the three stooges.
+Our favorite game, prophetically for me, was drunk men.
+We staggered around with our arms on each other's shoulders singing "How dry I am, how wet I'll be, if I don't find, a place to pee."
+I'm sure we did other stuff too, but I do remember drunk men so very clearly.

 Red cedar.
 One day when I was six my dad took me for my first real hike.
 We walked a loop route: from home to the river at the Highway 90 bridge, turn left to hike along the river a good ways, then back home by a different route.
 The Chipola River is about half a crow mile east of Westmanor, and Dad estimated our hike to be three miles.
 I was a hiker!
 Down by the river I spotted a red cedar seedling a few inches tall.
 It looked just like a Christmas tree, only tiny.
 As I examined my tiny tree, Dad asked me if I wanted to take it home and plant it in the wild area.
 Yes please!
 He pulled out the pocket knife he always had with him and cut around the little tree, lifted it out, and wrapped the root ball with some tinfoil he found in the litter (we were still close to Highway 90).
 We took my tiny tree home (he must've carried it, since we did in fact get it home) and planted it out back.
 It was a sturdy young tree by the time we left for Asheville in 1961, many times taller than I was.